aerogear/aerogear-digger/integration/mobileiron/README.md

 Use `cloud_uploadapp.sh` to upload apps to MobileIron Cloud.

-To use this script as part of a Jenkins pipeline, include it in the Client App repo, and modify the App building Jenkinsfile to invoke the script after the build by adding the following code:
+To use this script as part of a Jenkins pipeline, include it in the Client App repo, and modify the Jenkinsfile to invoke the script after the build by adding the following code:

 ```groovy
 stage("Upload To MobileIron Cloud"){